Annaly Capital's BV, Dividend And Valuation Compared To 18 mREIT Peers (Includes Q3 2017 Dividend Projection) - Part 2

-Author’s Note: PART 1 of this article analyzed Annaly Capital Management Inc.’s (NLY) recent results and compared several of the company’s metrics to eighteen mortgage real estate investment trust (mREIT) peers.
+Author’s Note: PART 1 of this article analyzed Annaly Capital Management, Inc.’s (NLY) recent results and compared several of the company’s metrics to eighteen mortgage real estate investment trust (mREIT) peers.
 PART 1 also showed how NLY’s premium to book value (“BV”) as of 3/31/2017 compared to the eighteen other mREIT peers.
 PART 1 helps lead to a better understanding of the topics and analysis that will be discussed in PART 2.
 The link to PART 1’s analysis is provided below:

 Annaly Capital's BV, Dividend, And Valuation Compared To 18 mREIT Peers (Post Q1 2017 Earnings) - Part 1

 This two-part article is a very detailed analysis comparing NLY to many mREIT peers.
 I am writing this two-part article due to the continued requests that such an analysis be specifically performed on NLY and some of the company’s mREIT peers at periodic intervals.
-For readers who just want the summarized conclusions/results, I would suggest to scroll down to the “Conclusions Drawn” section at the bottom of the each part of the article.
+For readers who just want the summarized conclusions/results, I would suggest to scroll down to the “Conclusions Drawn” section at the bottom of each part of the article.

 Focus of Article: